mingliangguo/redautumn.github.com/_posts/2016-09-23-gradle-cheatsheet.md

 ## In Project B

 Use `gradle install` to install the build artifact to your local maven repository.
-Once it's done, you should be able to run the build artifact in your local maven repository `${user.home}/.m2/reposistories`.
+Once it's done, you should be able to find the build artifact in your local maven repository `${user.home}/.m2/reposistories`.